- Grace Lucas

-Grace is a Research Fellow in Maternal and Child Health and joined City University in Autumn 2017.
+Grace is a Lecturer in the Division of Nursing and is attached to both the Centre for Mental Health Research and the Centre for Maternal and Child Health Research.
+She joined City University in Autumn 2017.

 - PhD English/Humanities (Medical Humanities), Birkbeck, University of London, UK, Oct 2017